 We can cover a wide range of trades.
-If you can’t see your trade as an option when you get a quote, please don’t hesitate to contact our customer success team via chat, email or phone - we may be able to offer you cover!
+If you can’t see your trade as an option when you get a quote, don’t hesitate to contact our customer success team via chat, email or phone - there's a good chance we'll be able to offer you cover!

 Our cover gives you the freedom to work temporarily (up to 180 days) anywhere within the European Union, knowing you’re covered as per usual.

-Our standard cover does not include this.
+Our standard cover does not insure tools stored in a vehicle overnight.
 It specifically excludes theft of tools and equipment from any vehicle left unattended between the hours of 9pm and 6am.
-However, we do offer the option to insure your tools stored securely in your van overnight, if the vehicle is parked in a locked compound, at an additional cost.
+However, you can still get cover with us for tools stored securely in your van overnight, if the vehicle is parked in a locked compound, at an additional cost.

-If you have employers liability insurance with us, it’s important that you let us know each time you gain or lose a permanent employee.
-For temporary workers, there’s no need to let us know - if they’re working with you for fewer than 50 days.
+If you have employers' liability insurance with us, it’s important that you let us know each time you gain or lose a permanent employee.
+However for temporary workers, there’s no need to let us know - if they’re working with you for fewer than 50 days.

 The cost of your cover will vary depending on the work you carry out.
-Jobs that could more easily cause harm to the public, or tools of high value, present more risk and a bigger payout in the event of a claim.
+Jobs that could more easily cause harm to the public, or work that involves tools of high value, present more risk and the potential for a bigger payout in the event of a claim.
 This typically means the cost of your insurance will be higher than it would be to cover a lower work, or less valuable equipment.

 This will vary depending on the nature of your claim.
 For example, the excess on a public liability claim, or a tools claim, would be £250, while the excess on a hired-in plant claim would be £500.
 This is because plant tend to be more expensive to replace.

-The only cover that is a legal requirement is employers liability insurance, for businesses with employees.
+The only cover that is a legal requirement in the UK is employers' liability insurance, for businesses with employees.
 However, you may want to consider insurance for other reasons, such as: your trade association may require it; your clients may require it; you may decide that the risk of a claim against you - or tools theft - is too high a price to pay, not to insure.

 Authorised by the FCA